peterchijioke/FarmSmarter/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+### INSTRUCTION
+Instructions:
+Starting from a blank React Native app, use the react-native-maps package, import google maps sdk or an open source mapping tool of your choice as a maps provider.
+Make use of accessing the device location service and render four buttons, start, stop, reset and save.
+Start would trigger the recording your current location and drawing out a path that you travel.
+Stop would ultimately stop the service and the map will show the path travelled.
+Reset will clear the path drawn on the map.
+Save will send the path geo coordinates to the server.
+Requirements:
+This simple application should allow the user to map a route of their choice.
+Make sure that you select a custom location setting, not street map as most of these routes can be off-road.
+This mapping functionality should work offline too, in this case, the map line will be drawn, and the coordinates be saved locally until server connection enables syncing to the server itself.
+For this test task, don’t worry about deleting routes from the server, editing routes on the map or any customisation.
+The outcome should be a one-page app with the map and buttons.
+Make sure the accuracy of the map is set to highest.
+Setup:
+Use an IDE of your choice, I assume most will use VSCode to write the react native code.
+For the server, use any open software database, preferably noSql.
+Some options are Firebase Cloud Firestore or Mongo Atlas.
+No subscriptions are required for this.
+Also, don’t worry too much about the setting up of the database, all that is necessary for now is a Geopoint field with string data or latlng data (also string metadata).
+For offline functionality, you are free to implement the approach you deem is best.
+Some examples include Realm, SQLite or Cache the coordinates locally on the device in app or page state.
+Evaluation:
+A successful task will show this one-page application working seamlessly in online and offline modes.
+The map will have a high degree of accuracy and the buttons work as expected.
+Design will not be assessed, usability and working functionality are the priority.
+No additional resources are needed.